 Welcome to this seminar that focuses on the transformation into more renewable and fossil-free materials within the chemical and manufacturing industries and how we can accelerate the development.
 Where do we stand today?
-What is required of the different industries and politicians to achieve the environmental goals?
-And what does the new Swedish government want?
+What is required of the different industries, retailers and purchasers?
+And what do the politicians do to achieve the environmental goals?

 Sweden is aiming to be one of the world’s first fossil-free welfare nations.
 Renewable or “green” raw materials refer to biomass from a variety of sources i.e. plants and microorganisms that is used industrially.
 The use of renewable raw materials especially in the Nordic countries, with an abundance of forests, has received a lot of attention.
 The grocery retailers, for example, have agreed to only use fossil free or renewable plastics packaging in their stores by 2030.

-We are happy to present the speakers Cordula Mock-Knoblauch, Director Renewables & Sustainability in the global New Business Development unit of the Intermediates division of BASF SE, Svante Axelsson, National Coordinator of Fossil Free Sweden, Tomas Nilsson, CEO Sekab, Magnus Berg, Director Public Affairs at the Swedish Forest Industries Federation and Member of Parliament Kristina Yngwe, Chairman of the Committee on Environment and Agriculture.
+We are happy to present the speakers Cordula Mock-Knoblauch, Director Renewables & Sustainability in the global New Business Development unit of the Intermediates division of BASF SE, Eva Bennis, Director Sustainability Volvo Group Purchasing, Svante Axelsson, National Coordinator of Fossil Free Sweden, Ylwa Alwarsdotter, Excecutive Vice President Business Development Sekab, Magnus Berg, Director Public Affairs at the Swedish Forest Industries Federation, and the Members of Parliament Kristina Yngwe (C), Chairman, and Marlene Burwick (S), Member of the Committee on Environment and Agriculture.
 Moderator is Eva Krutmeijer, Board Member of the Foundation "Forskning & Framsteg".

-This seminar addresses you as business decision maker, member of the government, politician, opinion maker and media representative who want to help drive innovations for a sustainable future.
+This seminar addresses you as business decision maker, primarily within manufacturing, member of the government, politician, opinion maker or media representative who want to help drive innovations for a sustainable future.